 If you don't have Windows Phone 8.1 installed, you can use Battery Saver by going to Settings> Battery Saver.

 In Settings, do one of the following:

 - Tap Off to turn off Battery Saver.

 - Tap When battery is under 20% if you want Battery Saver to conserve power when the battery level gets low.

 - Tap Always (limits functionality) if you want Battery Saver to conserve power all the time.
 Think twice before choosing this option—your phone will prevent most background functions.

-- Turn on Now until next charge Asset not found if you want Battery Saver to conserve power immediately and then return to normal battery usage the next time you charge your phone.
+- Turn on Now until next charge if you want Battery Saver to conserve power immediately and then return to normal battery usage the next time you charge your phone.